BeaGietner/JapanEdStats/README.md

+# UNDER MAINTENANCE
+I found the data that was missing, so I'm updating it at the monent, should be back up by Sunday 27/10.

 # Japanese Education Statistics Dataset
 This repository contains a compiled dataset of Japanese education statistics from roughly 2000 to 2022 for most variables.
 The data has been aggregated from the System of Social and Demographic Statistics (SSDS) - Education Indicators (社会人口統計体系・教育関連指標) provided by the Japanese Ministry of Internal Affairs and Communications through e-Stat.
 The Government Statistical Code (政府統計コード) is 00200502.